 You must complete a total of 14 hours of continuing education by 5/31/2020 to renew your Pennsylvania license.

-- If you were originally licensed before December 1, 2017: the PA Real Estate Commission has not announced the content for a Required course for the 2018-2020 period.
+- If you were originally licensed before December 1, 2017: the PA Real Estate Commission has mandated a Required Course for the the 2018-2020 period.
+At least 1.5 hours of the required 14 hours must be in the topic of Property Management as a real estate licensee and at least 2 hours must be in the topic of Advertising.
 You may take elective CE courses or a broker course to complete the remainder of your course work.

 - If you were originally licensed after December 1, 2017, you need to complete the 14 hours of "new licensee" continuing education (General Module and Residential Module).